 - When service hour time came around, and I read the requirements, it was evident to me that children caretakers far exceed what the standard requirements are for Service Learning.
 Kids living in a home with an Alzheimer's patient spend an average of 2.5 hours per weekday and 8 hours per weekend, and the total is easily over 1000 hours per year.
-Caretaking for a family member in the home is a community service.
+Caregiving for a family member in the home is a community service.
 With the increasing numbers of caregiving kids and the increasing age of baby boomers, the sandwich generation is one of the most important segments of a community that need support.
 You can gather a group of 20 5th graders and go down to a nursing home to sing songs for community service hour credit - or you can stay up with your mom trying to calm down your grandmother's night terrors between 2 am and 4 am.
 Which senior is better served?

 - We live in Northern Virginia.
 When you read articles about support groups and everything - I was shocked at how inaccessible they were to us.
 There are no programs for children that I found anywhere.
 There wasn’t one national Alzheimer’s Support organization that did one thing to benefit us throughout our whole ordeal.
 Nothing.

 - Alzheimer's caregiving is very hard and very personal.

 - Most articles written on the subject of living with an Alzheimer's patient understate the difficulty.
 (I think it's kind of like having a baby - nobody can really describe what it is like to give birth.
 You don't know until you physically go through it.
-Alzheimer's caretaking in your home is pretty much the same thing.)
+Alzheimer's caregiving in your home is pretty much the same thing.)

 - People sugarcoat caregiving a lot.
 If that was their experience - good for them.
 I have no sugar to put on it.
 I loved my mom.
 The last years of Alzheimer's were unspeakably hard.

 - I have a hard time relating to people who give advice or write about the subject who haven't been through it themselves.